Groups worldwide plan successful IWD activity

 The day is celebrated and supported globally by industry, governments, educational institutions, community groups, professional associations, women's networks, charities and non-profit bodies, the media and more.

-Collectively every person and all groups can make a difference within their sphere of influence by taking concrete action to help build a more gender-balanced world.
+Collectively every person and all groups can make a difference within their sphere of influence by taking concrete action to help build a more gender equal world.
 From small powerful grassroots gatherings to large-scale conference and events - International Women's Day is celebrated everywhere.
 It's a big day for inspiration and change.

-Read more about its herstory here.
+Read more about IWD's herstory here.